 Vintage doors are everywhere!
 Every time I waste my day away on Pinterest I find a new idea for an old door.
+Glass doors are really popular too.
+Need a locksmith in hollywood FL?
+Contact us now!

 But what if you don’t have an old door?
 What if you only have new doors?
 Don’t worry you can make them look old.
+When considering to also add an smart lock, hire experts at this 24 hour locksmith Toronto.
+For some privacy, homeowners use the Best Bifold door blinds.

 I am a neighborhood curbside collecter.
 If drive by and it’s in the driveway with a sign that says free, I pull over and throw it in the Corporate Jet aka the minivan.
 I even have neighbors that send me texts when they drive by pieces of furniture or items I might want to rehabilitate with a little paint.
 So of course, when I found these doors in a drive with a sign that said free, I had to snag them.
 Then they sat on the side of my house all summer long!
+However, if you’ve encountered issues like a house lockout, there’s no other way but to contact professionals you can trust.

 I had no clue what to do with them now that I had them.
 They are too new for me to do anything vintage with them.
 I think one was a panty door and the other was for a closet.
 But it didn’t have a handle on it.
 Then one day I had a moment where I looked at those doors and said well if they are not old, I will make these new doors look old using paint and glue!
 Yes, glue.